 The framework is extensible, in that it allows a comparison at different scales.
-Just by way of example, we suggest that Investors A through D could potentially represent:

-- i) individual investors of a single type (e.g. different sovereign wealth funds) - ii) consolidated investors of a single type, (e.g. SWFs, banks) - iii) individual investors of different types (e.g. SWF, MDB, DFI, private equity) - iv) hybrid investors of different types (e.g. a corporation and a bank working in concert, a DFI blending finance from a philanthropic foundation, etc.)

-Various other combinations are obviously also possible.
+Just by way of example, we suggest that Investors A through D could potentially represent: - i) individual investors of a single type (e.g. different SWFs) - ii) consolidated investors of a single type, (e.g. SWFs, banks) - iii) individual investors of different types (e.g. SWF, MDB, DFI, private equity) - iv) hybrid investors of different types(e.g. a corporation and a bank working in concert, a DFI blending finance from a philanthropic foundation, etc.) Various other combinations are obviously also possible.
 The examples here are purely illustrative.

-Next steps

-In our framing paper10 we set out ten discrete issues that we associated with barriers to investment in water infrastructure.
+NEXT STEPS n our framing paper , we set out ten discrete issues that we associated with barriers to investment in water infrastructure.
 The absence of an adequate typology of investors was one of those issues, and the purpose of this paper is to set the terms of reference for discussion, debate and engagement with informed stakeholders.

-In our view, the value or otherwise of this typology will eventually boil down to three questions.
+Excellent recommendations have already been published in this field.
+It would appear that the value or otherwise of this typology will eventually boil down to three questions.
 First, does it help to lower the knowledge asymmetries that exist between projects and investors?
 Second, are there sustainable models to collect the information necessary, and to keep it up to date?
 Third, exactly what are the improved outcomes that can be credibly be attributed to using the framework?

-10 Ten Actions for Financing Water Infrastructure, WWC (2018)

-If the principal output of this research is another set of worthy and uncontroversial recommendations, it will be obvious that we have failed to answer these questions.
-This is not, of course, to claim that recommendations are unimportant.
-However, we feel our incremental contribution to the excellent recommendations already published in this field would be small.
-Instead, we want to advance best practice around getting water infrastructure financed.
-We take an applied approach and seek to engage an extensive network of stakeholders.
+To answer those questions and to advance best practices on financing water infrastructure, an applied approach was taken, hereby seeking to engage an extensive network of stakeholders.
 Critical and constructive comments from all parties are welcome and desired.
 These inputs will determine if and how we can convert conceptual frameworks into an applied programme of change.
 When it comes to financing sustainable water infrastructure, the scale of the challenge leaves no room for complacency.
 But nor can pessimism be justified.
-Over two billion souls still lack access to adequate water supply and sanitation due to insufficient infrastructure.
-We have to fix the financing gap.
+Over two billion people still lack access to adequate water supply and sanitation due to insufficient infrastructure.
+The financing gap must be fixed.

+• WORLD WATER COUNCIL World Water Council Espace Gaymard 2-4 Place d'Arvieux 13002 Marseille - France Phone : +33 (0)4 91 99 41 00 Fax : +33 (0)4 91 99 41 01 wwc@worldwatercouncil.org worldwatercouncil.org facebook.com/worldwatercouncil twitter.com/wwatercouncil linkedin.com/world-water-council